sah-comp/bienlein/README.md

 I enjoy [RedBeanPHP](http://redbeanphp.com/) as a ORM.

-Note: Cinnebar uses RedBeanPHP Version 3.5.1 for now.
-The current dev-master will be loaded via composer.
-The 3.5 version used by cinnebar is required by index.php from /lib/redbean/rb.php.
+Note: Cinnebar uses RedBeanPHP Version 4 now.
+The current dev-master could be loaded via composer, but public/index.php will require it from the lib folder instead.

 Tests